-- Models: CRJ700 NEXTGEN, CRJ900 NEXTGEN and CRJ1000 NEXTGEN - Market category: 60 to 99 seat regional jets - Competitive advantages: Designed for hub expansion and point-to-point services, the CRJ aircraft family is optimized for medium to long distance regional routes.
-The CRJ family features best-in-class operating costs, fuel burn and greenhouse gas emissions, as well as commonality across the family, including the CRJ100 and CRJ200 aircraft.
+Models: CRJ700 NextGen, CRJ900 NextGen and CRJ1000 NextGen

+Market segment: 60- to 99-seat regional jets

+Competitive advantages1: Designed for hub expansion and point-to-point services, the CRJ aircraft family is optimized for medium to long distance regional routes.
+The most successful regional aircraft program, the CRJ family, features best-in-class: operating costs, fuel burn and emissions.
+The CRJ is constantly raising the bar with the vision of a double digit fuel burn reduction by 2020.2

-CSERIES mainline single-aisle jet family of aircraft
+CSeries mainline single-aisle jet family of aircraft

+Models: CS1003 and CS3003

-- Models: CS100 and CS300 - Market category: 100 to 149 seat commercial jets - Competitive advantages: Designed for the growing 100 to 149 seat market, the 100% new CSERIES aircraft family will offer 15% cash operating cost and 20% fuel burn advantage over in-production aircraft in its class.
-The CSERIES clean sheet design ensures that the aircraft will achieve greatly reduced noise and emissions, as well as superior operational flexibility, exceptional airfield performance and a range of 2,950 NM (5,463 km).
+Market segment: 100- to 149-seat commercial jets

+Competitive advantages4: Designed for the growing 100- to 149-seat market, the 100% new CSeries aircraft family offers a 15% operating cost advantage over in-production aircraft and up to a 12% operating cost advantage over re-engined aircraft.
+The CSeries clean-sheet design ensures that the aircraft will achieve greatly reduced noise and emissions, as well as superior operational flexibility, exceptional airfield performance and a range of 2,950 NM (5,463 km).